 The Grove Place Apartments is a 36-unit family community located in the Hickory Grove area of Charlotte.
 Built in 1988, the original existing structural systems are light-frame wood construction with plywood sheathing on engineered roof trusses, with sawn lumber floor framing.
 Grove Place has been experiencing severe structural deficiencies at the slabs, balconies and exterior stairs and is in dire need of substantial renovations.
 A recent structural report found open ceiling joints, separating portal sills, and cracked concrete slabs in the units and breezeways.
-It is HDP's intent to substantially rehabilitate Grove Place using MTW program funds if the submitted MTW Plan Amendment is approved by HUD.
-Successful completion of this rehabilitation will preserve this much needed affordable housing for some years to come.
+It is HDP's intent to substantially rehabilitate Grove Place using MTW program funds.
+Diligence has determined that this project was built on unsuitable soils.
+HDP is currently determining whether to demolish this site or try to renovate it.